lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 You can also provide other links, for example links to other Microsoft properties, or third party websites (blog articles, app store, etc etc).
 Note that non-Microsoft links cannot be tracked.

+> Links to Microsoft Docs and Microsoft Learn are required, however other links are optional.

 ## Script

 ![Script screen](./images/synopsis-client/2021-01-27_00-06-36.png)

 > For the script, we recommend aiming for **280 - 320 words** for the 2 minutes video.
 After you change a line of script, click out of the field to see the new word count.

 > The script is composed of lines of script (which you will say on camera) and production notes (which are just indications for you to make it easier to film or to edit).
+In the Synopsis client, production notes have a black background.

 The most important part of the synopsis, and the one you'll spend the most time creating, is the script.